Nothando-Sokhela/Brownfields-Project-/README.md

 Technologies Used:

 Languages: Java

-  Tools: Maven, Makefile, Docker, Git
+Tools: Maven,Makefile, Docker, Git

 Frameworks: Spring Boot (for HTTP API)

 Database: SQLite (for persistence)

 Testing: JUnit

 Version Control: GitLab

 Challenges Faced:
   Understanding Legacy Code: Navigating and understanding the complexities of the existing codebase presented initial challenges but was overcome through collaborative effort and thorough analysis.